sporchia/alttp_vt_randomizer/readme.md

 ```

 ### Web server setup
-You will need to build assets the first time (you will need [Yarn](https://yarnpkg.com/) to install the javascript dependencies).
+You will need to build assets the first time (you will need [NPM](https://www.npmjs.com/get-npm) to install the javascript dependencies).

 ```
-$ yarn
+$ npm install
-$ ./node_modules/gulp/bin/gulp.js --production
+$ npm run production
 ```

 Once you have the dependencies installed.
 Run the following command then navigate to http://localhost:8000/.